Three Ways to Seal Alcohol Ink Paintings

 Method #1 for Sealing and Protecting Alcohol Ink Art

 After you have completed your alcohol ink masterpiece, be sure to let it dry completely before trying to seal your work.

 You definitely don't want to ruin all your hard work by not having a little patience.
 Believe me, it's worth waiting a day or two do make sure its completely cured.

 Another great thing about alcohol inks is they dry very quickly compared to acrylics or oil paints.
 You'll notice most of them are dry to the touch within minutes versus waiting for days or weeks for other mediums to cure.

 Just to be sure, you really should give it a whole day or two before applying any other thing to the surface of your work.

 Here's the scoop; many people will tell you that you can use any clear coat or varnish to protect your projects, but that is just not true, and some can even mar, blur, or completely eradicate your whole work because they contain chemicals that interact with the alcohol inks.
 Believe me, I've learned the hard way, and wrecking quite a few pieces trying cheaper or other products to protect my art.

-The first method, and I believe the best one- because it's the easiest and fastest method, is probably the most widely used, employs the use of....drumroll please....
+The first method, employs three stages, and I believe the best overall method- because it's the easiest and fastest method, is probably the most widely used, first stage employs the use of....drumroll please....